vivek12345/web-engineer-exercise/README.md

 Access tokens expire after a default time of 30m.
 You can override this during login.

-You can check whether or not an access token is valid and not expired by hitting `GET /`.
+You can check whether or not an access token is valid and not expired by hitting `GET /` with the `Authorization` header set.

 ## Obtaining an access token
-You obtain an access token by making JSON-encoded POST request to `/login` with the following properties:
+You obtain an access token by making an `application/JSON` POST request to `/login` with the following properties in the body:

-- email: You can put whatever you want here.
+- `email`: You can put whatever you want here.
 Each email gets its own little database of mock data.
-- password: If the password is `hunter2`, the login will succeed.
+- `password`: If the password is `hunter2`, the login will succeed.
 Otherwise it will fail with status 401.
-- expiry: Optionally, you can pass in an expiration timespan in rauchg/ms format (e.g. "60s", "10h", etc).
+- `expiry`: Optionally, you can pass in an expiration timespan in rauchg/ms format (e.g. `60s`, `10h`, etc).
 This is useful for testing your re-authentication code.

 For example:
 ```